sharvas/push_swap/README.md

 -f file_name reads instructions from file_name
 ```

-Checker expects numbers as arguments in exactly the same format as push_swap above.
-Checker then will wait to receive instructions, one per line, on stdin.
+checker expects numbers as arguments in exactly the same format as push_swap above. checker then will wait to receive instructions, one per line, on stdin.

-If we give 1, 0 and 2 as an unsorted list.
-Checker will wait to receive valid instructions.
+If we give 1, 0 and 2 as an unsorted list, checker will wait to receive valid instructions.
 In this case ```sa``` will do the job.
 For EOF press ```Ctrl + d```.
 Checker will display OK to indicate if the list is sorted, or KO otherwise.

 ```bash
 ➜ push_swap ./checker 1 0 2